federicoairoldi/RcppAlphaHull/README.md

 ```

     ##    user  system elapsed
-    ##   0.083   0.000   0.192
+    ##   0.083   0.000   0.098

 ``` r
 system.time(alphahull::ahull(x,y,alpha))
 ```

     ##    user  system elapsed
-    ##   2.129   0.057   3.730
+    ##   2.039   0.076   3.087

 By runnning this code one should see that the `RcppAlpahull` function
-performs more faster than the `alpahull` one.
-The result of the α-convex
+performs faster than the `alpahull` one.
+The result of the α-convex hull
-hull computation is shown in the following plot.
+computation is shown in the following plot.

 ![](README_files/figure-gfm/plot-1.png)<!-- -->